Zander Identity Theft Review

 Compared to some of it’s competitors, Zander Insurance is one of the most affordable identity monitoring services around.
 I also love that you can pay monthly and don’t have to sign a long-term contract, although discounted yearly plans are available.
 I’ve seen similar services charge up to $50 a month, locking you into a year, so Zander Insurance is definitely winning when it comes to subscriptions!

 Zander Insurance Customer Support

 If you need help with Zander Insurance, you can call them, fax them, email them, fill out a form on their website or check their online help center, which I must say is pretty limited.
 When I emailed them with a few questions, it took about a week to get a response, and by that time, I had already called to get the answers I needed.
 But I must say that the phone support was excellent as was the email support, albeit delayed.
 I’d recommend calling for the fastest results.

 The Zander Identity Theft Protection App

-“Its great that with a couple clicks I can cleanly read the page and update my info.”
+“It’s great that with a couple of clicks I can cleanly read the page and update my info.”

 I’d go with Zander Insurance if you’d like…

-- Comprehensive identity monitoring: You’ll be monitored for many different types or fraud and theft.
+- Comprehensive identity monitoring: You’ll be monitored for many different types of fraud and theft.